The Next Chapter: A Study of Large Language Models in Storytelling: Human Evaluation

-Regarding the different aspects for the SOTA models (KGGPT2, PROGEN3, MTCL, HINT and BART), generally most models perform very well in terms of fluency ($>$3.5 in most cases), showing that they do not struggle to generate natural and fluent sentences.
-Coherence performance, however, varies depending on the dataset.
-Most models do well on ROC and CNN, but struggle on WP ($<$ 3.1 for PROGEN3, HINT and BART).
-There is an intuitive explanation for why they struggle more on shorter WP stories than longer CNN stories: all models use pre-trained language models as the backbone which are trained on web data that contains an abundance of news articles.
-In contrast, WP stories are fictional stories with twists and diverse styles and the pre-trained models are possibly less suited for such stories.
+When considering the various aspects for SOTA models, including KGGPT2, PROGEN3, MTCL, HINT, and BART, these models exhibit strong performance in terms of fluency, with scores consistently exceeding 3.5 in most cases.
+This indicates that the models can generate sentences that are natural and fluent.
+However, coherence performance differs depending on the dataset.
+Most models perform well on the ROC and CNN datasets, while they tend to struggle on WP, with coherence scores falling below 3.1.
+The observation that these models struggle with shorter WP stories compared to longer CNN stories might be because the PLMs that they are built on are mostly trained on web data which contains plenty of news articles.
 For relatedness, logicality and interestingness, we see a similar trend where the models perform best in ROC and worst in WP.
 We also observe a consistent decrease in performance from relatedness to logicality and interestingness, suggesting that the models particularly struggle to generate interesting and sensible stories.
 Interestingness is perhaps the most difficult aspect to optimise, as it is difficult to define what makes a narrative interesting.